-- (A) The Inspector General's investigations and inspections shall conform to the Association of Inspector[u] General[!s] professional standards. - (B) The Office of the Inspector General's [published] investigations shall be subject to quality assurance [peer] reviews by an appropriate professional non-partisan objective group every three to five years.
-A copy of the written report resulting from this review shall be furnished to the [Board Committee and posted on the website of the Inspector General]. § 2-17-8 PUBLIC RECORDS; CONFIDENTIALITY. - (A) The Inspector General shall maintain the confidentiality of any public records that are made confidential by law and shall be subject to the same penalties as the custodian of those public records for violating confidentiality statutes. - (B) [During the course of investigations, all records shall be considered deliberative in process and not available for outside review.]
-[Confidentiality of the Investigation Files and Investigation Reports.
-Pursuant to this Ordinance, Investigation Files and Investigation Reports are confidential and shall not be divulged to any person or agency, except to the United States Attorney, the New Mexico Attorney General, or the Second Judicial District Attorney's Office, or any other bona fide law enforcement or investigatory agency, or as otherwise required by law, until the report is published, unless it is necessary for the Inspector General to make such records public in the performance of their duties.] - (C) [Sharing of Information with City Departments] [Prior to publishing a report, the The] Inspector General may share selected information [not otherwise made confidential by law or this Ordinance] with other city departments if the information is [needed for decision-making purposes necessary to prevent harm or loss to the City or its employees]; otherwise, reports remain confidential until published, at which time they become public record. - (D) The names and identities [or other information that could reasonably disclose the identity] of persons making complaints and providing information shall not be disclosed without the written consent of the person unless otherwise required by law or judicial processes.
+(A) The Inspector General's investigations and inspections shall conform to the

+Association of Inspectors General professional standards.

+(B) The Office of the Inspector General's published investigations shall be subject to quality assurance peer reviews by an appropriate professional non-partisan objective group every three to five years.
+A copy of the written report resulting from this review shall be furnished to the Committee and posted on the website of the Inspector General. § 2-17-8 PUBLIC RECORDS; CONFIDENTIALITY.

+(A) The Inspector General shall maintain the confidentiality of any public records that are made confidential by law and shall be subject to the same penalties as the custodian of those public records for violating confidentiality statutes.

+(B) Confidentiality of the Investigation Files and Investigation Reports.
+Pursuant to this Ordinance, Investigation Files and Investigation Reports are confidential and shall not be divulged to any person or agency, except to the United States Attorney, the New Mexico Attorney General, or the Second Judicial District Attorney's Office, or any other bona fide law enforcement or investigatory agency, or as otherwise required by law, until the report is published, unless it is necessary for the Inspector General to make such records public in the performance of their duties.

+(C) Sharing of Information with City Departments.
+The Inspector General may share selected information not otherwise made confidential by law or this Ordinance with other City departments if the information is necessary to prevent harm or loss to the City or its employees; otherwise, reports remain confidential until published, at which time they become public record.

+(D) The names and identities or other information that could reasonably disclose the identity of persons making complaints and providing information shall not be disclosed without the written consent of the person unless otherwise required by law or judicial processes.

-- (E) Published reports shall be public records except that the Inspector General shall delay the publication of reports when criminal conduct is found and the Inspector General or appropriate law enforcement authority is pursuing an investigation and release of the report might jeopardize further investigation.
-An investigation release [that] has been delayed shall be published promptly at the end of the condition giving rise to the delay. § 2-17-9 REPORTS TO THE COMMITTEE. - (A) Each investigation[, other than those resulting from assignment by the Board of Ethics and Campaign Practices,] shall result in a written final report to the Committee.
-The Inspector General shall submit copies of each report to the Committee and shall retain a copy as a permanent record. - (B) [For the purpose of review during the report presentation, the Committee, at its sole discretion, may request and allow the attendance of City personnel or investigated parties at an Accountability in Government Oversight meeting. - (C)] The Inspector General's [investigation and inspection] report[s] shall [include:] [ conform to the Association of Inspectors General professional standards.] - [(1) Specific citations to the law or policy that was allegedly violated; - (2) An assessment of the validity of the allegations under investigation, including whether the allegations are criminal or civil in nature; - (3) A list of the employee or official's supervisors; - (4) A description of any corrective action or discipline to date; - (5) If the case of a criminal violation, an evaluation of the likelihood of successful prosecution; - (6) A summary of all of the direct and circumstantial evidence supporting the allegations; and - (7) A description of which prosecutorial agencies may be contacted, have been involved or may be contacted.] - [(D) The Inspector General may informally brief the Committee as to the commitment of resources to any investigation assigned by the Board of Ethics and Campaign Practices and the progress being made towards the completion of the investigation.] § 2-17-10 REPORTING.
+(E) Published reports shall be public records except that the Inspector General shall delay the publication of reports when criminal conduct is found and the Inspector General or appropriate law enforcement authority is pursuing an investigation and release of the report might jeopardize further investigation.
+An investigation release that has been delayed shall be published promptly at the end of the condition giving rise to the delay. § 2-17-9 REPORTS TO THE COMMITTEE.

+(A) Each investigation, other than those resulting from assignment by the Board of

+Ethics and Campaign Practices, shall result in a written final report to the Committee.
+The Inspector General shall submit copies of each report to the Committee and shall retain a copy as a permanent record.

+(B) For the purpose of review during the report presentation, the Committee, at its sole discretion, may request and allow the attendance of City personnel or investigated parties at an Accountability in Government Oversight meeting.

+(C) The Inspector General's investigation and inspection reports shall conform to the Association of Inspectors General professional standards.

+(D) The Inspector General may informally brief the Committee as to the commitment of resources to any investigation assigned by the Board of Ethics and Campaign Practices and the progress being made towards the completion of the investigation. § 2-17-10 REPORTING.